makrai/notes/milner2207-cross-corp-study-ser.md

   * training, validation and test splits1 for the ACL 2018 conference have been
     * training and validation sets are combined for training.
 The emotion
   * labels in the range 0 to 3, have been changed to binary values,
-    * whether the emotion exists or not.
+    * whether the emotion exists or not

 # 4 Experimental setup and results 3